Top 10 Largest Bats in the World

 The Golden-crowned Flying Fox is one of the largest bats in the world.
 These animals are also known as golden-capped fruit bats.
 It is simply remarkable how large it is.

-The bat’s fur is short, smooth, and mottled in color, with brown or black on the head, russet around the shoulder, cream on the nape of the neck, and golden hairs found all over the body of the animal.
+The bat’s fur is short, smooth, and mottled in color, with brown or black on the head, russet around the shoulder, cream on the nape of the neck, and golden hairs found all over the animal’s body.

 These bats have a strange stench, one that human beings find repulsive.
 Researchers believe that bats use this smell to communicate with one another.

-The golden-crowned flying fox is a frugivore and plays a vital role in the spread of seeds, particularly those of the fig.
+The golden-crowned flying fox is a frugivore and is vital in spreading seeds, particularly those of the fig.

-Both its mating behaviors and the length of time it can survive on its own in the wild are unknown to scientists.
-They have found that it prefers to sleep in colonies that contain other species of fruit bats.
+Its mating behaviors and the length of time it can survive in the wild are unknown to scientists.
+They have found that it prefers to sleep in colonies containing other fruit bat species.

 The golden-crowned flying fox will go from its colony just as the sun sets to search for food and return just before it rises.